 Whether you prefer a punchy Shiraz or a fruity Chardonnay, one of Mildura’s local wineries will have a tipple that is totally up your street!

 You can choose to visit one, or all of the region’s wineries, but don’t miss out the beautiful Trentham Estate.
-Its location overlooking the Trentham Hills makes it the perfect place to take a moment to relax, grab a wine tasting and a bite to eat.
+Its location overlooking the Trentham Hills makes it the perfect place to take a moment to relax, grab a wine tasting or have a romantic dinner.

 TOP TIP: If you’d prefer something a little more convenient, head to the Sunraysia Cellar Door on the main street in Mildura.
 Here, you can sample tastings from more than 20 different wine producers that can be found around the Murray River!